zowiebeha/MedicalDocumentEvaluator/README.md

 Interactivity and UI integration made with Cursor

 ## Instructions:

 `cd client/our-app` - enter the folder with react code

 `npm start` - start the server

 ## Warning:
-This is some vibe coded spaghetti.
+This is some vibe ✨ coded 💻🤖 spaghetti 🍝 slop 🐷.